-Chickpea flour, or gram flour, is gluten-free flour used in the preparation of several sweet and savoury snacks.
+Besan is chickpea flour, also known as known as gram flour.
+It is gluten-free, and is used in the preparation of both sweet and savoury dishes.

 Besan is also blended into koftas and it is an important ingredient in kadhi, a yogurt-based soup that is frequently made in north Indian homes.
 Besan is used as a thickener in soups and sauces of all types, and may be used as egg is used in western cuisine to bind ingredients together.

 Frequently you will roast the flour lightly before using to release the natural oils.
 This will give it a slightly darker colour.